Learn the secrets of fantastic Riesling; its origins, its flavor profile, and some classic Riesling food pairings.

 The Taste of Riesling

-Tasting Riesling starts in your nose–it’s one of the most aromatic varieties in the world.
-The primary fruit aromas in Riesling are nectarine, apricot, honey-crisp apple, and pear.
-Besides just fruit, you’ll often smell things like honeycomb, or even an odd chemical-like aroma that smells like petrol/gasoline.
-Believe it or not, it’s these weird smells that wine geeks get excited about.
+Tasting Riesling starts with intense aromas that rise from the glass (even when the wine is ice cold).
+This aromatic wine offers primary fruit aromas of orchard fruits like nectarine, apricot, honey-crisp apple, and pear.
+Besides fruit, you’ll often smell things like honeycomb, jasmine, or lime peel, along with a striking aroma that smells similar to petrol or petroleum wax (a natural compound called TDN).
 On the palate, Riesling has high acidity, similar to the levels in lemonade.

 How to Find a Sweet or Dry Riesling